Nkechi Ikpeazu: Career

 Nkechi has worked as a teacher, an accounts executive with Camway Ventures Lagos, a banker with Lobi Bank from 1986 to 1996, and as Registrar of Cooperatives with Abia State Government.

 Nkechi is a sports promoter and the major backer of the women football premier league club side, Abia Angels FC.

 Charitable work

 Through her NGO, the Vicar Hope Foundation, VHF, she has built several homes for indigent persons.
 The Vicar Hope Foundation VHF is also involved in providing better healthcare for mother and child, and in battling cancer, diabetes, and sickle cell diseases.
 VHF has completed two sickle cell hospital/cancer diagnosis and treatment centres in Umuahia and Aba and offers subsidized treatment to patients.
 The Foundation also runs a GBV Response Desk that offers interventions and referral for prevention and protection.

 Personal life

-Nkechi is married to the current Governor of Abia State, Dr. Okezie Ikpeazu, who hails from Umuobiakwa, Obingwa LGA.
+Nkechi is married to the former Governor of Abia State, Dr. Okezie Ikpeazu, who hails from Umuobiakwa, Obingwa LGA.
 Together they have two boys and two girls.
 Ikpeazu is a Deaconess of the Seventh Day Adventist Church and professes a close relationship with God.